Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Taboo

 \paragraph{Evaluation}

-We measure the following metrics at the episode-level: \begin{enumerate} \item {\bf Success}: Whether or not the Guesser guessed the target word.
-In the example, success is $0$. \item {\bf Abort}: $1$ if any player did not follow the rules, and $0$ otherwise.
-In the example, abort is $1$. \item {\bf Speed}: How early the Guesser guessed the word as measured by $100/t$, where $t$ is the turn number in which the target was found.
-When the game was unsuccessful or aborted, as in the example, speed is undefined. \end{enumerate}
+We measure the following metrics at the episode-level: \begin{enumerate} \item {\bf Success}: Whether or not the Guesser guessed the target word. \item {\bf Abort}: $1$ if any player did not follow the rules, and $0$ otherwise. \item {\bf Speed (Quality Score)}: How early the Guesser guessed the word as measured by $100/t$, where $t$ is the turn number in which the target was found.
+When the game was unsuccessful, speed is 0.
+For aborted games, speed is undefined. \end{enumerate}

 \paragraph{Example transcripts} We present example transcripts in Figures~\ref{fig:taboo_transcripts_appendix_1} and~\ref{fig:taboo_transcripts_appendix_2}.